-The education industry in India is reportedly estimated to reach US$144 billion by 2020.
+The education industry in India is reportedly estimated to reach US$144 billion by 20201.
 The sector has continuously managed to push the importance of pursuing basic and higher education for economic development.
 Demographically India has the advantage of having one of the largest youth populations, coupled with widespread educational institutes and schools.
 Hence educational expenses naturally become one of the liabilities for an individual.

 Amount of deduction under Section 80E*:

-The interest amount paid during the financial year is allowable as a deduction from taxable income.
+The interest amount paid during the financial year is allowable as a deduction from taxable* income.
 There is no limit on the deduction amount.
-The benefit of the deduction is available for a maximum of 8 years or till the interest is paid- whichever is earlier.
-It is applicable even when you have taken the education loan for your spouse, children or for a student for whom you are the legal guardian.
+The benefit of the deduction is available for a maximum of 8 years or till the interest is paid, whichever is earlier.
+It is applicable even when you have taken an education loan for your spouse, children or for a student for whom you are the legal guardian.

-This is why it is essential to wind up a higher education loan within 8 years to get the maximum benefit of section 80 E.
+This is why it is essential to wind up a higher education loan within 8 years to get the maximum benefit of Section 80E*.

-Let us look at one example to know how section 80E deduction helped Shivam.
+Let us look at one example to know how Section 80E* deduction helped Shivam.

 Shivam is a regular salaried IT executive living in Mumbai with his family.
 His 19-year-old son, Aman is ready to pursue engineering from one of the reputed colleges in the country.
 Shivam took an education loan of ₹ 10 lakh to fund Aman’s college fees for 4 years.
 Aman is comfortably studying in his college and looking forward to a secure career.
 Shivam has taken the loan for 6 years.
 And in this duration, he can claim a deduction of interest paid on the loan taken for higher education under Section 80E*.